orbitalsqwib/tp/docs/DeveloperGuide.md

 * At least one patient is listed in the current view.

 **Guarantees**
-* Income is updated only when a valid person index and a valid income value are provided.
+* Income is updated only when a valid patient selection and a valid income value are provided.
 * Invalid inputs do not modify any patient data.

 **MSS**
 1. User requests to list patients.
 2. System shows a list of patients.
 (See [UC02](#use-case-uc02-view-all-patients))
-3. User enters the command `edit INDEX i/INCOME` to update a patient's income.
+3. User initiates an update to a patient's income, identifying the target patient and providing the new income value.
-4. System validates the provided `INDEX` (must refer to an entry in the current list).
+4. System validates the patient selection.
-5. System validates `INCOME` (must be a numeric value greater than or equal to 0; no currency symbols or commas).
+5. System validates the income value.
 6. System updates the patient's income.
-7. System shows a success message and the updated patient details.
+7. System confirms that the update was successful.

    Use case ends.

 **Extensions**
 * 2a.
 The list is empty.

     * 2a1.
-System informs the user that there are no patients available.
+System indicates that there are no patients available.

       Use case ends.

 * 3a.
-No income value provided (e.g., `edit INDEX` or `edit INDEX i/`).
+No income value is provided.

     * 3a1.
-System shows an error: "Income must be a numeric value greater than or equal to 0.".
+System indicates that an income value is required.

       Use case ends.

 * 4a.
-The given index is invalid (not a number, less than 1, or out of range).
+The patient selection is invalid.

     * 4a1.
-System shows an error message: "The person index provided is invalid."
+System indicates that the selection is invalid. (not a number, less than 1, or out of range).

       Use case resumes at step 2.

 * 5a.
-Invalid income value (non-numeric, negative, contains currency symbols/commas).
+The income value does not satisfy validation rules (e.g., non-numeric, negative, contains currency symbols or commas).

     * 5a1.
-System shows an error: "Income must be a numeric value greater than or equal to 0."

-      Use case ends.

-* 5b.
-Duplicate single-valued prefixes provided (e.g., `i/1200 i/1300`).

-    * 5b1.
-System shows an error indicating duplicate prefixes.
+System indicates the validation error.

       Use case ends.